 And yet, upon reaching it, Apollo’s Temple of Delphi is a bit underwhelming.
 Against the gray cliffs of Mt.
 Parnassus, the Temple of Apollo at Delphi consists of just six limestone columns atop the ruins of a granite foundation.
 Long grasses have long ago taken to filling in the voids of the granite blocks.
 It was from this Temple at Delphi that the Pythian priestess would speak for Apollo and communicate the god’s insights.

 My rather limited experience with ancient history left me with a lot of questions.
 Laura patiently answered all of them.
 First on my list, “Was this the oracle?”
-The limited signage at Delphi (and the sometimes awkward English composition) had me kind of confused.
+The limited signage (and the sometimes awkward English composition) had me kind of confused.
 I wasn’t alone in that – a group of Spanish tourists were thoroughly baffled (signs throughout the Sanctuary of Delphi are only in Greek, English and French…and sometimes poorly translated).

 Just above the Delphi temple site is a theater dating from the 4th century BC.
 The theater was able to accommodate over 2,000 people and hosted performances for visitors.
 You can’t deny that the view is absolutely spectacular!

 Above the theater, the trail winds back and forth up the side of the mountain.
 High above the main site is the stadium.

 A little longer than the length of a soccer field (aka, football pitch) is the Delphi stadium.
 Here, every four years, the Pythian Games were held to honor Apollo.
 These games were the precursors to the ancient Olympic Games.

 If you choose to hike up to the stadium, you can be assured that you’ll have the site to yourself.
 Most of the tour buses don’t allow enough time for visitors to make it this far and many turn back because of the heat and steep hike.